astronexus/HYG-Database/README.md

-## Welcome to the HYG and AT-HYG star database archive.
+## Welcome to the HYG star database archive.
 The most current version of the database will always be found here.

+# IMPORTANT NOTE:

+The AT-HYG database is being moved into its own repository: "ATHYG-Database".
+No updates to the new AT-HYG files will be posted here and they will eventually be removed entirely.

 ### License and Versions: